turingschool/backend-curriculum-site/module2/lessons/form_helpers_rails.markdown

 Let's submit this form.
 Why do we need another route to handle the submission of this form?
 What is the naming convention for this route?

-### Exercise: Create Categories
+### Exercise: Create Actors

-We also have categories.
-We have only have the functionality to view all categories currently.
-Add the functionality for a user to add a new category.
+We also have Actors.
+Add the functionality for a user to add a new actor.
 Don't forget - you'll need two routes for this!